Welcome to Ingram & Associates Tax Firm

 MEET THE TEAM

 It is with a sad heart that we inform you that Mr. Ingram passed away in March 2021.
 He started Ingram & Associates in 1966 while he was also employed by the US Postal Service.
 He has grown the business to 4000+ clients and I&A has a 99% accuracy rating.
-Coming from a "country" background, Buck enjoys helping people get the most out of every dollar they can on their Individual and/or Business tax returns.
+Coming from a "country" background, Buck enjoyed helping people get the most out of every dollar they can on their Individual and/or Business tax returns.
 He has left the business to his son, Chris, who is the current owner & manager.

 Christopher D. Ingram

 Chris has been working with his dad for over 15 years and is now the owner/manager of I&A. He strives to give his clients the best tax advice possible.
 You can count on Chris and his valuable experience as an IRS Registered Tax Preparer to get you the most money back on your Individual or Business return.

 Jim L. Lamb